JoelQ/hystorical/README.md

 ## Filtering

 You can filter a dataset by passing in a block.
+This work's similarly to Enumerable's `select` method.

 ```ruby
 Hystorical.current(subscriptions) do |subscription|